4C EUDR Solution

 From 30 December 2025 (for large and medium companies, + 6 months for SME traders and operators)*, EU requires that, among others, coffee and cocoa commodities are deforestation free and produced in accordance with national laws of the country of production.

-*The EU is considering a second postponement, which would require approval by European Parliament and EU member states.
+*The EU Commission has proposed a postponement of 6 months for SME traders and operators, which would require formal adoption by European Parliament and EU Council.
 For more details, check the updates below.

 What is EUDR?